K15UK3/IT-homelab/README.md

 ## A bit about me

 Career-changer moving into IT (Help Desk → Desktop Support track).
 CompTIA A+ certified, working on Network+ next.
-Studying Business Analytics/Information Systems at USF.D
+Current College Student.